-Leap Wireless stockholders give thumbs-up to AT&T acquisitionAlex Wagner - Deputy Managing Editor, News Desk
+Leap Wireless stockholders give thumbs-up to AT&T acquisitionAlex Wagner - Editorial Director of News and Content

 AT&T may be busy laying the groundwork for a potential takeover of European carrier Vodafone, but it's also got an acquisition of Leap Wireless here in the U.S. to tend to.
 The good news for AT&T is that that deal appears to be going pretty smoothly so far.
 Leap Wireless recently announced that its shareholders have approved of AT&T's proposed buyout.
 The vote wasn't terribly close, with 99 percent of the votes cast being in favor of the AT&T deal.
 Leap CEO Doug Hutcheson issued the following statement concerning the result the stockholder vote: